manarimo/ICFPC2025/wrapper/README.md

 - Communication uses two FIFOs: the first arg is read-only (commands to wrapper), the second is write-only (responses from wrapper).
 - The wrapper exits when the writer on the input FIFO closes (EOF).
 Run it under a supervisor if you want respawn behavior.
 - Blank lines are ignored only where the protocol does not expect them; malformed or truncated input results in a JSON error.
-- Non-2xx responses are printed as-is; if such a response has an empty body, a JSON error with the status code is emitted.
+- For `explore`, success responses are converted to plain text lines; non-2xx responses are forwarded as-is.